 Further, in general it is a good idea to avoid jargon, no matter who the audience is, and opt to use plain language in all writing.
-Plain language writing includes avoiding big words, using the active voice instead of the passive voice, listing items in bullets, breaking up long paragraphs and sentences, and many other practices.
+Plain language writing includes avoiding big words, using the active voice instead of the passive voice, listing items in bullets, breaking up long paragraphs and sentences, and other practices to facilitate reading.
 Reference a checklist in the appendices here and other resources for this here and here.
 This resource shows before and after examples of applying plain language to specific kinds of documents.
 Lastly, New York City offers its own guide here.